 This list will be constantly growing as we add new names.
 If you have someone who you think should be on the list, please send us an Email.

-The most celebrated gardener of the seventeenth century, was an architectural genius.
-His influence was supreme in every country in Europe, and he was chiefly responsible for the abolition of the Gothic types of pleasances, replacing them by vast gardens with impressive avenues, canals, etc. André Le Nôtre was a man of very humble birth, for his father, Jean Le Nôtre was an under-gardener at the Tuileries.
-His father ultimately became head gardener, and his son worked under him.
-Le Nôtre did not achieve fame until quite late in life.
-Chatsworth and Wrest in England are after his style.
+Often cited as the most celebrated gardener of the seventeenth century, Le Nôtre was considered an architectural genius.
+His influence was huge in every country in Europe, and he was chiefly responsible for the abolition of the Gothic types of pleasances (secluded spaces), replacing them by vast gardens with impressive avenues, canals, etc. He is often referred to as "the most copied and celebrated landscape designer in western history."

-The French formal style is attributed to André Le Nôtre.
-Known for his very formal and geometrical gardens, Le Nôtre is perhaps best known for his gardens at the Palace of Versailles.
-This, and all his other landscapes on the very large scale, has a strong central axis, framed vistas, and formal parterres (gardens on various levels).
-He had the greatest influence of anyone on European landscape design during the 17th and 18th centuries, and has been referred to as "the most copied and celebrated landscape designer in western history."
+The French formal style itself is attributed to André Le Nôtre who was known for his very formal and geometrical gardens including those at the Palace of Versailles.
+His landscapes were all on the very large scale with a strong central axis, framed vistas and formal parterres (gardens on various levels).

 Harold George Nicolson was a British diplomat and author of more than 125 books, including political essays, travel accounts and mystery novels.
 In 1913 he married the poet and novelist Vita Sackville-West and together they purchased and developed Sissinghurst, one of the world's great gardens, in Kent, England.